gardener/gardener/docs/concepts/operator.md

 In most cases, the `cloud-controller-manager` (responsible for managing these load balancers on the respective underlying infrastructure) supports certain customization and settings via annotations.
 [This document](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) provides a good overview and many examples.

-By setting the `.spec.settings.loadBalancerServices.annotations` field the Gardener administrator can specify a list of annotations which will be injected into the `Service`s of type `LoadBalancer`.
+By setting the `.spec.runtimeCluster.settings.loadBalancerServices.annotations` field the Gardener administrator can specify a list of annotations which will be injected into the `Service`s of type `LoadBalancer`.

 ##### Vertical Pod Autoscaler